Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-6/intro-to-module-scripts.md

 ```

 <Alert severity="warning">
-Anything added to the module table should be typed between `local myModule = {}` and `return myModule`, or else the code may create an error.
+Anything added to the module table should be typed between `local MyModule = {}` and `return MyModule`, or else the code may create an error.
 </Alert>

 ### Scope in Module Scripts